Azure-Samples/azure-sql-db-django/README.md

 The Python Django sample code is running a Linux container in App Service using a built-in image.

-Browse to the deployed application in your web browser at the URL `http://<app-name>.azurewebsites.net/customerapi/customer/` or make a call to the API using any other REST clients.
+Browse to the deployed application in your web browser at the URL `https://<app-name>.azurewebsites.net/admin` or make a call to the API `https://<app-name>.azurewebsites.net/customerapi/customer/` using any other REST clients (like [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/), or curl).

 **Congratulations!** You're running a Python Django app in Azure App Service for Linux, with Azure SQL database.